 Evening If you’re not catching the evening flight home try to get a taste of fresh seafood at Rivertail, James Beard-nominated chef José Mendin’s first Fort Lauderdale restaurant located in the historic Riverwalk.
 The space is light and open, offering global fusion cuisine like seafood ceviches, grilled prawns, and lobster allemande.

 Where to stay

-Luxury beachfront, all-suit property, the Conrad is located close to the city centre and across the street from the beach.
-The hotel offers a taste of high-end cruise life through nautically inspired decor with clean white lines.
+Luxury beachfront, all-suite property, the Conrad is located close to the city center and across the street from the beach.
+The hotel offers a taste of high-end cruise life through nautically-inspired decor with clean white lines.
 Guests can take advantage of the hotel spa, restaurant, cocktails bar, and rooftop bar with pool-friendly lunch selections.
 This hotel is a Hilton property, full review here.

 Another new property on the Fort Lauderdale scene, the hotel is shapes like a guitar and impossible to miss when driving in from the airport.
 As AAA Four Diamond-rated property this Hard Rock is on par with high-end Vegas hotels offering celebrity entertainment, live theatre, and off course, a casino.
 There are 600+ luxury guest rooms some of which are swim-up suites in the adjacent Oasis Tower.

 In the gear bag: Fujifilm X-T100 with an XF50mmF2 R WR lens.
 To see the trip on Instagram look up #xoFL19.
 Two marked images are courtesy of the hotel.